Sahishna-M/I2C-Protocol-Verification-IP-and-Testbench-Integration/README.md

 ## Overview

-This repository contains a series of four verification projects for the **I2C Multiple Bus Controller (I2CMB)** DUT, developed incrementally as part of ECE 745 – ASIC Verification at NC State University.
+This repository contains a series of four verification projects for the **I2C Multiple Bus Controller (I2CMB)** DUT.
 The verification environment is written in SystemVerilog and simulated using Questa/ModelSim.
 Each project builds upon the previous one, culminating in a full layered testbench with functional coverage, a formal test plan, and a complete regression suite.